surya-gujja/bigDataPro/answers.md

 These changes let the consumer progress through the corpus without hitting a hard RAM ceiling.

 ## 2. Reducing `CHUNKSIZE` × `CHUNKSIZE` Comparisons
-The new `CloneDetector` applies a two-step filter: it normalises source lines, hashes each chunk with SHA-1, and only performs element-wise comparisons for chunks that share the same hash.
-This replaces the quadratic “compare every chunk pair” step with lookups in an inverted index.
-Additional filters (such as token fingerprints or Bloom filters) can further reduce the candidate set before the line-by-line comparison is attempted.
+The revamped `CloneDetector` removes comments and normalises whitespace before chunking, then hashes each chunk with SHA-1 so only equal hashes ever trigger a detailed comparison.
+When a hit is found the detector expands it to the longest possible sequence by walking backwards and forwards through the cached `SourceLine` arrays and consolidates the resulting clones so that shorter duplicates are discarded.
+Even long clones therefore require a single hash lookup and one expansion pass rather than repeated chunk-to-chunk comparisons.
+Additional filters (such as token fingerprints or Bloom filters) can further cut down the number of candidates that reach this step.

 ## 3. Timing Trends Over Long Runs
-The `/stats` endpoint now tracks processing time, per-line normalised time, and high-percentile latencies.
-Runs on large inputs show the usual upward trend: more processed files translate into more chunk signatures in the index, which makes lookups slower.
-Clone deduplication also scans a growing singleton store.
-The percentiles surface when the caches miss (typically on files from new projects) and the detector must fetch many historical signatures.
-Sharding the index or pruning stale chunks keeps the curve flatter.
+The `/stats` endpoint now captures per-file timing history (capped to the latest 5,000 samples), shows the last 50 observations in a table, and reports aggregate metrics such as median, P95, and per-line distributions plus overall throughput.
+On large runs the average and percentile timings creep upward as more signatures accumulate in the in-memory index, increasing the number of matches each upload must walk through.
+Clone deduplication also spends longer merging overlaps because the expansion step traverses increasingly long arrays.
+Sharding the index or periodically pruning stale entries keeps the curves flatter.

 ## 4. CodeStreamConsumer Deliverable
 The fully implemented container, including Dockerfile, Node.js sources, and documentation, is zipped